eugenezwu/aws-modernization-workshop-sample/content/_index.md

 ### Welcome

-In this workshop you will learn why DevOps is a pattern for modernization and how to use patterns to release features and functionality at a faster pace.
+In this workshop you will learn why Chaos Engineering is a pattern for modernization and how to use patterns to release features and functionality at a faster pace.

 ### Learning Objectives
 - Deploy Cloud9 as an IDE for completing workshop exercises.